Break-Through-Tech-AI-AJL-Team-10/UCLA_AJL_Team-10/README.md

 ## **🚀 Next Steps & Future Improvements**

 * One of the limitations of our CNN model was that it could have had a higher accuracy score.
+We could have improved our model by introducing new training data as well as using better preprocessing techniques to balance the data before we trained a model.
-With more time and resources, we could have implemented a pre-trained model like ResNet, which would most likely have a higher accuracy score than the base CNN model
+* With more time and resources, we could have implemented a pre-trained model like ResNet, which would most likely have had a higher accuracy score than the base CNN model.
+By utilizing pre-trained models and transfer learning, we could achieve higher accuracy scores for our models.
-* Additional techniques we could explore include better hyperparameter tuning.
+* Additional techniques we could explore would include better hyperparameter tuning and dataset balancing.
+Given more time to implement the model, we could better study the data before we created our CNN model.

 ---